330 West 42nd Street: Lobby

 The original lobby covered about 2650 ft2 and led from the 42nd Street entrance to two elevator banks.
 The lobby's design was a continuation of the exterior, a common trend for Art Deco designs.
-It originally consisted of a passageway from the 42nd Street entrance, whose walls were decorated with similar dark-green and light-blue bands as the entrance way.
-There were doorways that led to the bookstore on the left (east) wall and to the bank on the right (west) wall.
+It originally consisted of a passageway from the 42nd Street entrance, whose walls were decorated with similar dark-green and light-blue bands as the entranceway.
+Doorways led to the bookstore on the left (east) wall and the bank on the right (west) wall.
 The elevator lobby contained solid green enamel walls.
 The elevator doors were made of metal and decorated with bronze stripes, while floor-indicator markers hung above the doorways.
 Elevator staff wore green uniforms to correspond with the green baked-enamel interiors of each elevator cab.

 The original lobby was demolished in 2021.
 The modern lobby contains an atrium measuring 35 ft high.
-There was a reception area to the left and a large seating area to the right.
+There is a reception area to the left and a large seating area to the right.
 Gerard Nocera, a managing partner for the asset manager that controlled the building, said at the time: "It's going to be a lobby tenants will gravitate toward and will want to hang out in."

 Upper floors

-Industrial uses were placed on the second through tenth floors, which were larger and relatively poorly lit, while offices were placed on the smaller, better-lit upper floors.
+Industrial tenants used the second through tenth floors, which were larger and relatively poorly lit, while offices were placed on the smaller, better-lit upper floors.
 The industrial stories were largely designed for functional purposes, with elevator banks at the center of each floor.
-The ceilings of these industrial stories were generally between 12 and 18.5 ft tall and the floor slabs were intended to support heavy loads.
-The printing plant was placed below the sixth-floor setback while the book production was housed in the loft space above the setback.
+The ceilings of these industrial stories were generally between 12 and 18.5 ft tall, and the floor slabs were intended to support heavy loads.
+The printing plant was placed below the sixth-floor setback, while book production was housed in the loft space above the setback.
 The bindery was on the fifth floor, the press room on the sixth floor, and the composing room on the seventh floor.
-These stories were converted to standard office space by 1933.
+The printing equipment was removed by 1933.